 iPhone normally ships with a (5W, 1A) charger, but it can charge faster when plugged into a (12W, 2.4A) iPad Pro charger or an iPad Air Charger (10W, 2.1A).

-Whenever you are struggling for time, feel free to plug your iPhone into your iPad’s charger and get your device fully charged in less time.
-See below reference from Apple, in case you are concerned about damaging your device.
+Whenever you are struggling with time, feel free to plug iPhone into iPad’s charger and this will help you get your device fully charged in less time.

 While these USB power adapters are designed for use with your iPad, you can charge all iPhone and iPod models by connecting them with either a Lightning to USB Cable or a 30-pin to USB cable. – Apple